 While a business plan can help you successfully start and grow your cleaning company, you’ll need insurance and bonds to protect it in case of unforeseen events.

-Many commercial clients will require your cleaning businesses to carry a janitorial bond to protect against accusations of employee theft or claims of unsatisfactory work.
+Many commercial clients will require a cleaning business to carry a janitorial bond to protect against employee theft.
 Cleaning businesses also typically need some combination of general liability insurance, commercial auto insurance, and workers’ compensation coverage.

 Insurers will want extensive information on your company before beginning coverage, and a business plan shows that you are serious and less risky than a cleaning services provider without one.